openweb3-io/pay-openapi/go/internal/openapi/docs/CreatePaymentRequest.md

 ### NewCreatePaymentRequest

-`func NewCreatePaymentRequest(amount string, currency string, paymentMethod string, paymentProvider string, provider string, ) *CreatePaymentRequest`
+`func NewCreatePaymentRequest(amount string, currency string, paymentMethod string, paymentProvider string, ) *CreatePaymentRequest`

 NewCreatePaymentRequest instantiates a new CreatePaymentRequest object This constructor will assign default values to properties that have it defined,